|

 (down) on the Nifty.
 A significant breach

-of the above levels could trigger the next big move in the above markets.
+of the above levels could trigger the next major move in these markets.

-High beta / P/E will get torched again and is a sell on every rise.
-Gold
+High beta/P/E will get torched again and is a sell on every rise.
+Gold increasingly

-increasingly looks like the asset class to own over the next decade (currently correcting).
+looks like the asset class to own over the next decade (has gone parabolic of

-Gold exploded almost eight times higher over the decade following the dot-com
+late and correcting).
+Gold exploded almost eight times higher over the decade

 report for a comparison.
 I love your